Milford Sound Walks Guide

-The most popular walk in Milford Sound is the Milford Track.
+The most popular Milford Sound walk is the Milford Track.
 However, because it’s a 4-day hike (3 days at the moment in May 2020) you’ll have to stay in huts that cost, and these aren’t cheap.
 So not technically a free walk.
 There is no camping allowed on the Milford Track either.
 We haven’t walked the Milford Track yet so I can’t write about it sorry.

 Don’t worry, there are plenty of other great day walks in Milford Sound you can do, see our list below.
 You’ll find most of the walks aren’t right in Milford Sound itself, that’s because of all the really big mountains around.
 Most are located along the Milford Road on our way there.